Thermal mass flow meter onsite calibration methods evaluated

 Benefits of In-situ Flow Meter Calibration

 The benefits of an onsite or in-situ calibration verification are clear.
-The user doesn’t have to take the meter offline and return it to the factory for annual calibration, saving downtime, and the expense of the calibration.
-Additionally, without onsite calibration verification, the operator won’t be compliant with EPA greenhouse gas reporting and would be unable to use the meter for various environmental applications.
+The user doesn’t have to take the meter offline and return it to the factory for annual calibration, saving downtime and the calibration expense.
+Additionally, without onsite calibration verification, the operator won’t be compliant with EPA greenhouse gas reporting and cannot use the meter for various environmental applications.

-According to a new blog by Sage Metering, there have been at least two manufacturers, aside from Sage Metering, now claiming to offer in-situ calibration.
+According to Sage Metering, at least two manufacturers, aside from Sage Metering, are now claiming to offer in-situ calibration.
 One of the leading flow meter manufacturers has introduced the option of an onsite calibration for an added fee of approximately $2,000.
 While this method does validate that the unit is calibrated, it is relatively extensive.
 It requires a highly skilled technician to install a plumbing and regulator module and handle bottles of nitrogen.

-According to Bob Steinberg, president, and CEO of Sage Metering, “Sage Metering is the only gas mass flowmeter manufacturer which provides a convenient in-situ calibration check that assures that the flow meter retains the original NIST traceable calibration.”
+According to Bob Steinberg, president, and CEO of Sage Metering, “Sage Metering is the only gas mass flowmeter manufacturer that provides a convenient in-situ calibration check that assures the flow meter retains its original NIST traceable calibration.”

-In this brief video, one can see how easy it is to verify the Sage Metering flow meter is in calibration.
+This brief video shows how easy it is to verify the Sage Metering flow meter is in calibration.

 It would seem that Sage Metering has led the way by providing an easy and effective way to ensure their thermal mass meter is calibrated on-site.
 More information on Sage Metering can be found on Thermal Mass Flow Meters.